|

 "My father and I have just lost our sanity and purchased two elevens, both imported from the US in 2001 by Mr. P. Walker.
 I would be very grateful for any information on these cars." |

-| #19 the Sports class | |
+#19 the Sports class | |

-| The 1172cc Ford-powered Sport models were popular in the UK and elsewhere in a racing class they soon utterly dominated.
+The 1172cc Ford-powered Sport models were popular in the UK and elsewhere in a racing class they soon utterly dominated.
 Graham Hill (photo) got his start in one of these.
-For a report on the class and the cars, wait. | |
+A volunteer is needed to write about this series. | |

-| #20 homologating the Club | |
+#20 homologating the Club | |